CHT2520-web-prog/intro-to-laravel/basic_CRUD_using_Laravel.md

 - Composer should now download Laravel and download Laravel's dependencies (this may take a bit of time).

-  > What if I get a timeout error?
-Occasionally I have experienced Composer timing out when setting up a Laravel project.
-If this happens, change the timeout duration by entering the following command
-  > `composer config --global process-timeout 2000`.
-Then try and create your project again.

   > On XAMPP on a PC you might get an error about *The zip extension and unzip command are missing*.
 To fix this:
   >   - Open your *php.ini* file.
 You can find this in the PHP folder on XAMPP.
   >   - Find the line (ctrl+f) `;extension=zip`.
   >   - This line is commented out.
 To uncomment it, delete the semi-colon at the start of this line.
-  >   - Save the file.
+  >   - Save the _php.ini_ file.
-  >   - Restart Apache and try again to create the Laravel project.
+  >   - Restart Apache and try to create the Laravel project again.

-  > On a Mac you might get problems with the permissions on the storage folder in the film-app folder.
-Change the permissions on this folder to allow read and write access for everyone.
+  > On a Mac you might get problems with the permissions on the *storage* folder in the *film-app* folder.
+Change the permissions on this folder (you should be able to do this by 'right-clicking' on the folder) to allow read and write access for everyone.

+  > What if I get a timeout error?
+Occasionally I have experienced Composer timing out when setting up a Laravel project.
+If this happens, change the timeout duration by entering the following command
+  > `composer config --global process-timeout 2000`.
+Then try and create your project again.

-- Once Composer has finished setting up your Laravel project, you can then close the shell window.
+- Once Composer has finished setting up your Laravel project, open the Laravel project folder in VS Code.

-- Open the Laravel project folder in VS Code.
-You should see lots of folders and files in the explorer panel (The top one should be _App_).
+- You should see lots of folders and files in the explorer panel (The top one should be _App_).

 ## Changing the _DocumentRoot_